zweilosec/htb-writeups/linux-machines/insane/crossfit.md

 }
 ```

-composer.json shows the version of this library is 1.6.0
+The file `composer.json` showed the version of this library was 1.6.0

 [https://snyk.io/vuln/SNYK-PHP-MIKEHAERTLPHPSHELLCOMMAND-538426](https://snyk.io/vuln/SNYK-PHP-MIKEHAERTLPHPSHELLCOMMAND-538426)